johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   The praise shouldnt be why you do whats right or why you help someone out.
   You do it b/c you control it and its they right/honest thing to do.

+- "Never be overheard complaining, even to yourself" Markus Aurelius Things could not have been otherwise.
+Dont get upset about what happens, repond.
+   Can use complaints as a barometer or flag for when your too attached.

 # Don't Lie!
 (Evil only possible through lies)